FrostyX/infra-docs/fedorawebsites.rst

       j) Update the new POT files and push them to Zanata (ask a maintainer to do so) every time you change text strings.

-      k) Add this build to stg.fedoraproject.org (puppet syncStatic.sh.stg) to test the pages online.
+      k) Add this build to stg.fedoraproject.org (ansible syncStatic.sh.stg) to test the pages online.

       l) Release Date: